VaporMicroService/AuthService/README.md

 ## Summary

-Look Backend is a web frontend and web server that is created with Vapor written in Swift.
+Simple user authentication and authorization that is created with Vapor written in Swift.

 ## Table of Contents
 * [Summary](#summary)